-Leaving the classroom and hiding

-• Name calling (student) teasing
+•Name calling (student) teasing

-• Using inappropriate or offensive comments,
+•Using inappropriate or offensive comments,

 engaging in inappropriate physical contact

-Hitting/kicking a child 3-5
+•Hitting/kicking a child 3-5

-Fist fighting
+·Fist fighting

-Spitting on a child or Teacher
+•Spitting on a child or Teacher

-Engaging in behavior which creates a
+•Engaging in behavior which creates a

 substantial risk of, or results in injury

-Ganging up on a child
+•Ganging up on a child

-Leaving the school compound without
+·Leaving the school compound without

 permission

-• Leaving the class at the park or on a field trip
+•Leaving the class at the park or on a field trip

-Using profane or obscene language or
+·Using profane or obscene language or gestures

-gestures

-,

-- · · ·
+•Biting a child

+•Choking

+•Pushing a child

+•Threatening and/or engaging in intimidation,

+coercion, or extortion

+•Using any object to intentionally inflict injury

+upon a child

+.
+Vandalizing school property or another's

+belongings

+.
+Theft

-5, Police report
+•Using any weapon to attempt to inflict injury 5, Police report

--

-÷ · ·

-- · · ·

-00

-σ_1 a seried number of a soluting, pulling,

-gestures Biting a child Choking Pushing a child Threatening and/or engaging in intimidation, coercion, or extortion Using any object to intentionally inflict injury upon a child Vandalizing school property or another's belongings Theft Using any weapon to attempt to inflict injury or harm to school personnel, students or others Possessing any weapon, other than firearms Possessing any weapon or using firearm Using any weapon, other than a firearm to inflict injury upon school personnel, students, or others Possession of or distribution of Illegal Drugs and /controlled substances Engaging in sexual harassment (e.g., sexually suggestive comments, innuendoes, or propositions, inappropriate physical contact of a sexual nature such as touching, patting, 5, Police report
+or harm to school personnel, students or others

+•Possessing any weapon, other than firearms

+•Possessing any weapon or using firearm

+·Using any weapon, other than a firearm to

+inflictinjury upon school personnel, students, or

+others

+.
+Possession of or distribution of Illegal Drugs

+and /controlled substances

+•Engaging in sexual harassment ( e.g. , sexually

+suggestive comments, innuendoes, or

+propositions, inappropriate physical contact of

+asexual nature such as touching, patting,

+pinching, etc.)

+1 0/ /